masupert/BeyondTheTorchlight/01 - Principles and Concepts.md

 ## Introduction
 *Beyond the Torchlight*  is a simple rules and role-play forward West Marches style adventure game.

 Players act as adventurers who live in a town on the edge of the wilderness, far from civilization.
 They must help each other to build their town and find resources for survival.
-Those resources can be used for personal use, to improve themselves or to grow their own influence/business, to build and better the town, or send resources back to the civilized world to attract finished goods/services.
+Those resources can be used for personal use, to improve themselves or to grow their own influence/business, to improve the town, or send resources back to the civilized world to attract finished goods/services.

 Players must venture out into the wilderness to find valuable treasure or other resources for their survival.
 Their town rests on the edge of the known world, with the nearest known civilized town days if not weeks away.